-She has been a member of The Maple Leaf Singers since 1998 and enjoys playing, singing, and performing our varied repertoire.
+A member of the Maple Leaf Singers since 1998, Gail enjoys singing and accompanying our varied repertoire.
 In 2015, she received the Joyce O. Maguire Award from the BC Choral Federation for outstanding long-term service as a choral accompanist.

-Accompanist – Marilyn Rushton
+Assistant Accompanist – Marilyn Rushton

-For Marilyn, music is a second language.
-She began playing piano at age of 5.
-Throughout her school years she sang in the school choirs and also a girl’s quartet.
+For Marilyn Rushton, music is like a second language.
+She began playing piano at the age of five.
+Throughout her school years, she sang in school choirs and in a girls’ quartet.
 She received her Bachelor of Music degree from UBC in 1975.